nochkin/RelaiXed2/PIC-bootload/README.txt

 The USB stack is not 'polled' anymore every millisecond as in Microchips example projects.
 Also, the USB stack is shared bwteen the bootloader and the Relaixed development/debug runtime.

-This project can be compiled with the free ('Lite') version of Microchips C18 C-compiler, together with Microchips' assembler and linker.
-This is probably best done by installing (integrating) the C18 compiler in their MPLAB SDE.
+This project can be now compiled with the free version of Microchips XC8 C-compiler, and contains a project setup for Microchips MPLAB-X IDE.
+This is updated from the previous project version that relied on (the free version of) Microchips C18 C-compiler and their MPLAB SDE.

 Jos van Eijndhoven